Florida faces an 'emotional roller coaster' as the search for survivors of Hurricane Ian continues and the death toll rises

 When she came out, the home had been badly damaged, with walls blown off, video showed.

-Lynn said she was thankful to be alive, but wrote, "This is so much more than devastating.
-The heart of the swfl coast is forever changed."
+Lynn was thankful to be alive, but, she wrote, "This is so much more than devastating.
+The heart of the (Southwest Florida) coast is forever changed."

 Questions over timing of evacuation orders as deaths mount

-Lee County officials have been facing criticism about why the first mandatory evacuations weren't ordered until a day before Ian's landfall, despite an emergency plan which suggests evacuations should have happened earlier.
+Lee County officials have faced criticism about why the first mandatory evacuations weren't ordered until a day before Ian's landfall, despite an emergency plan which suggests evacuations should have happened earlier.

-Florida Gov. Ron DeSantis said Lee County officials acted appropriately when they issued their first mandatory evacuations on Tuesday, less than 24 hours before Hurricane Ian made landfall on the state, and a day after several neighboring counties issued their orders.
+Florida Gov. Ron DeSantis said Lee County officials acted appropriately when they issued their first mandatory evacuations on Tuesday, less than 24 hours before Hurricane Ian made landfall on the barrier island Cayo Costa, and a day after several neighboring counties issued their orders.

 Lee County Commissioner Kevin Ruane also defended the timing of the orders, calling reports about a possible delay in issuing a mandatory evacuation "inaccurate."